-Steve Woodberry is in his fourth season as an assistant coach with the Wake Forest basketball program.
+Steve Woodberry is in his fifth season as an assistant coach with the Wake Forest basketball program.
 Woodberry joined the Demon Deacons in April 2014 after working under head coach Danny Manning for two seasons at Tulsa.

-During his first three seasons at Wake Forest, Woodberry has helped Manning rebuild the Demon Deacon program, which returned to the NCAA Tournament in 2017.
+During his first four seasons at Wake Forest, Woodberry has helped Manning rebuild the Demon Deacon program, which returned to the NCAA Tournament in 2017.
 The 2016-17 Deacs, featuring All-American and eventual NBA first round pick John Collins, ranked in the top 10 nationally in offensive efficiency.
 Wake Forest set school records with 268 3-pointers and 77.8 percent from the free throw line as the Deacs averaged 82.8 points per game.

 Prior to arriving in Winston-Salem, Woodberry was instrumental to Tulsa winning the 2013-14 Conference USA regular season and tournament championships--the program's first league title since 2003.
 The Golden Hurricane went 38-29 overall and 21-11 in C-USA play during Woodberry's two seasons on staff.
 Tulsa played in the postseason both years, including earning a No. 13 seed in the 2014 NCAA Tournament.
 Tulsa also participated in the 2013 CBI, finishing that season with a winning record of 17-16 overall.